When Spring comes, what seeds do you use? Do you worry if they are non gmo, or heirloom vegetable seeds?

 But, what happens if the seeds are NOT as available?
 What if you don’t have the money one year to buy your seeds?
 What do you do then?

-You want to be sure to invest in some heirloom seeds NOW.
+You want to be sure to invest in some heirloom vegetable seeds NOW.

 Heirloom generally refers to plants that produce their own seeds that are able to regrow another plant each year.
 Year after year, you can save the seeds and regrow your crops.
 As a matter of fact, there are some strains of seeds that have been in families for generations.
 The memories associated with the planting each year are just as priceless as the seeds themselves.

-Heirloom seeds are the best for a true survival garden.
+Heirloom vegetable seeds are the best for a true survival garden.
 Heaven’s Harvest is one of the best sources of heirloom seeds.
-All of their seeds are non GMO, heirloom seeds.
+All of their seeds are non GMO seeds, that are heirloom seeds.
 Stored in a resealable pouch, the seeds themselves are good for up to 10 years.
 Their kits have a wide variety of seeds, and each pouch is FULL of them!
 They will “error” to your favor and include more than they say on the package as well.

 You can plant, harvest, save the seeds, and replant year after year!
 This will help you create the ultimate survival garden.
-Their neighborhood vegetable kit (get it here) contains enough seed for you, your family, and to share with others!
+Their neighborhood vegetable kit contains enough non gmo seeds for you, your family, and to share with others!
 There are 24 different varieties of veggies to grow in this kit, from beets to watermelon.

 Their prices are very competitive, and when you factor in the savings of NOT having to repurchase seeds year after year, these are cheaper than buying them from the local hardware store.
 We planted some seeds from the turnip, tomato, and pepper packets the same day we got the bucket, and they were popping out within a couple days!
 Nearly 90% of the seeds planted germinated and are growing strong!